Mobile Geofencing

 • More than 33% of customers expect a personalized and targeted experience from brands, which mobile geofencing certainly supports.

-• Geofencing campaigns are 10 times more effective than other forms of marketing including email.
+• Geofencing campaigns are 10 times more effective than other forms of marketing, including email.

 • 80% of smartphone users want businesses to send them location-based alerts.